jamesshore/ergotest/README.md

 * Test isolation using child processes
 * Concise, readable test output that's easy to customize

 Ergotest works particularly well with [Automatopia](https://github.com/jamesshore/automatopia).
-Together, they provide sophisticated build automation that automatically lints, compiles, and tests real-worldScript code in about half a second.
+Together, they provide sophisticated build automation that automatically lints, compiles, and tests real-world TypeScript code in about half a second.

 ## Wait for v1.0?

 Although Ergotest is battle-tested, I'm still refining the API.
 It’s possible there will be some breaking API changes, although they shouldn't be significant.
-Until v1.0 is released, everything is subject to change, so you might want to wait.
+The test API is stable and very unlikely to change.
+Even so, until v1.0 is released, everything is subject to change.
+You might want to wait.

 ## Example Tests